 - Mosquito repellent

 - A water bottle: The school has drinking water available for refills.

 - A thermos: If you enjoy drinking tea during lectures, it is a good idea to bring a thermos, as mugs are not allowed in the halls.

 - A yoga mat: Although the school has mats available for use, it is more hygienic to bring your own.

 - A sarong or towel: If you decide to use one of our mats we ask that you cover it with your own sarong or towel.
 These are also great to bring to the beach!

 - Electrical adapters: Mexican electricity is supplied at U.S.-standard 110 volts, 60 cycles, and U.S. devices work here without problem.
 Plugs and sockets are generally two-pronged, non-polar.
 You must bring adapters if you are going to use appliances with polar two-pronged or three-pronged plugs.

 - A camera: Although film is available, it is desirable to use digital if possible.

-- A computer (optional!): We have free Wi-Fi for students staying on-site.
-Students who choose to stay elsewhere may pay a fee for Wi-Fi access.
-There are Internet cafes in town, with access to scanners, copiers, Skype, and other amenities available at a reasonable cost.
+- A computer (optional!): There are Internet cafes in town, with access to scanners, copiers, Skype, and other amenities available at a reasonable cost.
 (Please note that use of computers is not allowed during Silent Meditation Retreats.)